 The lemon law in California gives major rights to the car owners.
 The law helps people to get their cars repaired or replaced if it is under a warranty.
 A warranty is a written promise from the seller or maker that a car will perform as claimed.

-Leased cars covered by a service contract also make the grade under the lemon law in California.
-Motorcycles, boats and vehicles used for recreation are also are eligible under the lemon law.
+Leased cars covered by a service contract also make the grade under the law.
+Motorcycles, boats, and vehicles used for recreation are also are eligible under the lemon law.

 The car warranty law that is mandated by the federal government states that no dealership or person can represent that the car has warranty when in fact it does not.
 Also, the dealership or the person selling the car cannot in any way misrepresent the condition of the auto.
 This protects the consumers from purchasing a car and not being told for example that the clutch will need replacement in the next couple of weeks.